Kristel Van Ael

 When systems interfere with other systems

 Systemic design approaches can be used to address and intervene in a specific system (e.g. the justice system).
 During the analysis process, it becomes clear that the system interferes with other systems (e.g. the care system).
 The activity network tool focuses on the interaction between two systems as a way to broaden the understanding of the system’s context and complexity.
 It starts from the tension between two overlapping systems and leads to reflections about ways to relieve the tensions and improve the synergies by changing goals, tasks, activities, rules in each system and by adding boundary objects.

 In this workshop, we want to explore the applicability of the activity network theory in the ‘understand’ phase of the methodology.
 We, therefore, present a tool that triggers the right questions on distinct and overlapping systems, leading to insights on the way activities across networks interfere.
 In a further stage, these insights will provide input for defining interventions that might overcome the tensions between the systems

 90 minutes | TBC | maximum of 30 participants

 Workshop Agenda: Activity network tool

-The workshop will introduce the new tool using a real-life case that is comprehensible and accessible for every participant in the workshop (e.g. the work and life systems).
+The workshop introduces the new tool using a real-life case that is comprehensible and accessible for every participant in the workshop (e.g. the work and life systems).

-Participants will learn the rationale of the tool in a step-by-step approach.
+Participants learn the rationale of the tool in a step-by-step approach.

-During the workshop, there will be room for discussion and feedback.
+During the workshop, there is room for discussion and feedback.